hipstersmoothie/perf-table/README.md

 11. Turn on 'Only build pull requests'.
 12. Add environment variable `GH_TOKEN` in CircleCI settings. (personal access token from github)
 13. Add environment variable `NPM_TOKEN` in CircleCI settings. (publishing token from npm)

-## All Done!

-Now you are set up to develop your package.
-Each pull request will be released once it is merged to master.